Fear is back as market's typically worst month starts

 Summer is unofficially over now that investors have returned from the long Labor Day weekend.
 But is the year-long market rally about to end as well?

-Stocks fell on Tuesday, with the Dow slipping more than 170 points in early trading.
-A nearly 4% drop in defense giant United Technologies (UTX) was the main culprit, as investors expressed concerns about UTX's $23 billion deal to buy Rockwell Collins (COL).
+Stocks fell on Tuesday, with the Dow slipping more than 200 points in midday trading.
+A nearly 5% drop in defense giant United Technologies (UTX) was the main culprit, as investors expressed concerns about UTX's $23 billion deal to buy Rockwell Collins (COL).

-But Wall Street giants Goldman Sachs (GS) and JPMorgan Chase (JPM) each fell more than 2% as well.
+But Wall Street giants Goldman Sachs (GS) and JPMorgan Chase (JPM) each fell about 3% as well.
 Big banks would be hit hard by any slowdown in the global economy.

 And CNNMoney's Fear & Greed Index, which measures seven indicators of market sentiment, slid back into "fear" levels.